MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/overview.md

 [Software Defined Networks](software-defined-networks/overview.md):
 Deploy secure workloads to the cloud using rapid deployment and modification of virtualized networking capabilities.
-Software defined networks {SDNs) support agile workflows, are capable of isolating resources, and can integrate cloud-based systems with your existing IT infrastructure.
+Software defined networks (SDNs) support agile workflows, are capable of isolating resources, and can integrate cloud-based systems with your existing IT infrastructure.

 [Encryption](encryption/overview.md):